 Natural gas consumption is measured in units called therms.
 A therm is equivalent to 100,000 British thermal units (Btu).
 Natural gas has a base charge or meter charge.
 The base charge will vary depending on the utility and the size of the meter.
 If facility operations have changed significantly since the meter was installed, replacing it with a smaller meter may produce considerable savings in base charges.

 Natural gas companies are limited in their capacity to deliver gas by the capacity of the main gas transmission lines.
 During extremely cold conditions, shortages can occur.
 To accommodate customers with different needs, gas companies offer gas as a firm or interruptible commodity.
 A firm gas rate costs more than an interruptible rate.
-If you select a firm rate schedule, the utility will not cut service to you even when regional demands for gas are high.
+If you select a firm rate schedule, the utility will not cut service even when regional demands for gas are high.
 Some gas companies offer different degrees of “interruptibility.”
-Those customers interrupted first, as specified in the rate schedule, will likely pay the lowest price for gas.
+Those customers interrupted first will likely pay the lowest price for gas.

 Because oil is sold by individual dealers, the price can vary.
 Usually, the larger the volume purchased, the lower the price per gallon.
 For customers with large tanks (more than 10,000 gallons), the price reduction can be significant.

-If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid.
-Establishing a contract based on low bid will provide the best price as well as a price guarantee.
+If you have a large oil-heated facility (greater than 40,000 square feet), it may be worthwhile to purchase oil on a contract that is put out for bid, which will provide the best price and a price guarantee.
 Be sure to specify the type of oil needed.
 Low sulfur oil is best, but it is more expensive.
 Also check the reliability of the bidders.
 Other options may be available to get a good price for oil, such as through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

-To track oil consumption, have a facility operator or maintenance worker check the level of the tank daily or at least weekly, at about the same time each day, and record the level.
+Have a facility operator or maintenance worker check the level of the tank at least weekly, at about the same time each day, and record the level.
 This will allow you to profile consumption and recognize problems as they occur.

-Propane or low-pressure gas (LPG) is sold by the gallon, and the tanks are always above ground.
-You can lease or buy the tanks — prices vary depending on size and other factors.
-Purchase options may be available to your organization through your state procurement office.
-In Washington state, the Office of State Procurement contracts with suppliers to get a good price for state facilities and other public entities.
+Propane or low-pressure gas is sold by the gallon, and the tanks are always above ground.
+Tank purchase options may be available through your state procurement office.
+The Washington Office of State Procurement contracts with suppliers to get a good price for public facilities.

 Water and Sewer

-Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet and acre feet.
-Although water is usually relatively inexpensive, local or seasonal water issues may impact your costs.
+Water is typically sold by the local municipality in several different units: hundreds of gallons, thousands of gallons, hundreds of cubic feet, and acre feet.
+Local or seasonal water issues may impact your costs.
 Penalties can also be incurred if you do not abide by restrictions during critical water periods.

 If your facilities are connected to a municipal wastewater system, sewer charges are usually based on the water consumption read from the meter because this water will end up in the sewer.
-Sewer rates can vary greatly depending on the type of wastewater treatment provided.
-Sewer rates can be four times higher than the water charge.
+Sewer rates can vary greatly depending on the type of wastewater treatment provided, and can be several times higher than the water charge.

-For these uses, a separate meter or a sub-meter may be appropriate.
+For water uses that bypass the sewer (such as water used for irrigation, cooling towers, boilers, and condensers), a separate meter or a sub-meter may be appropriate.
 Negotiate with your water provider to establish an agreement that allows for water that does not go to the sewer.
 A sub-metered water volume could be subtracted from the main meter reading to give a corrected volume for sewer charges.
-If this kind of disparity has been going on for some time (i.e., sewer charges on irrigation water), you may be able to negotiate a refund.
+If this kind of disparity has been going on for some time (such as sewer charges on irrigation water), you may be able to negotiate a refund.

-Charges for garbage service provided by public or private entities can be significant.
+Charges for garbage service can be significant.
 For commercial facilities, Dumpsters are usually provided, and the charge is based on the volume of the Dumpster and the number of times it is emptied per week.
 The unit of measurement is usually cubic yards.